 If you drink a lot of alcohol before coming to the club and you’re loud or acting belligerent, you’re not getting in.
 It’s as simple as that.

-And whatever you do, don’t complain or start yelling that the line is taking too long.
-The club may ask you to leave.
+Being friendly and respectful to the staff members that work at a club goes a long way.
+So whatever you do, don’t complain or start yelling that the line is taking too long.
+Security will ask you to leave.

 5. Get In The Correct Line